-This is a summary of “In Cause of Labour: History of British Trade Unionism” by Rob Sewell.
+This series is based on “In Cause of Labour: History of British Trade Unionism” by Rob Sewell.
 You can find the whole book online here.

 It was published in 2003 and gives a radical history of the British trade union movement from the 1700s until 2002.
-I’m going to summarise this book in four posts.
-In the fourth post I will summarise from 2002 to 2019.
 Rob Sewell is a Trotskyist so follows Marx, Lenin and Trotsky.
 So some of his terminology comes from that tradition and I’ll stick with it as it’s useful.
 I have left out a lot of Marxist, Leninist and Trotskyist propaganda and focused on the history plus some of Sewell’s excellent analysis.
 He is highly critical of the Labour Party and trade unions and I think this is a useful analysis.
 I’ve included links to web pages with more information on the historical events, mostly strikes, unrest, groups, organisations or parties.

 In this post, part 1, I will cover the 1700s until the end of the First World War in 1918.